carmelom/hfsolver/README.md

 hfsolver: a numerical solver for the Hartree-Fock equation of state of a homogeneous Bose gas

 ## Installation
-The recommended way is to install the pacage from GitHub using `pip`
+The recommended way is to install the package from GitHub using `pip`

     pip install --user git+https://github.com/carmelom/hfsolver.git